 ansis

-Formatting text in terminal with ANSI colors & styles.
+Colorize text in terminal or console output with ANSI colors & styles

 • ansis